laistie/data-analysis-bootcamp/README.md

 ### Chapter II: ML with Azure
 Not my favourite chapter, but found it really interesting and helpful for building a solid foundation with Azure Machine Learning.
 It explained core ideas like model training, data preparation, and the role of cloud computing in ML in a clear and structured way.

-## Part Two: Database
+## Part Two: Database Management

 ### Chapter III: Introduction to Relational Databases
 Although this chapter focused more on theory than hands-on practice, it was a good way to revisit and reinforce basic database concepts.
 The course covered essential topics such as database management systems (DBMS), data modeling and architecture of modern databases.

 ### Chapter IV: Relational Databases
 In this course, the focus shifted toward a deeper and more practical understanding of data modeling and relational database design.
-Building on foundational knowledge, it explored advanced topics such as normalization forms, entity-relationship (ER) modeling, and the principles of relational integrity.
+Building on foundational knowledge, it explored advanced topics such as normalization forms, entity-relationship (ER) modeling and the principles of relational integrity.
 It was especially valuable to revisit these concepts, which I had first encountered during my university studies years earlier.

-A particularly engaging component of the course was the introduction to relational algebra, which provided a formal foundation for querying and manipulating data within relational systems.
-Learning how to express complex queries using relational algebra not only sharpened my analytical thinking but also was very fun to learn!
+A particularly engaging component of the course was the introduction to relational algebra.
+Remembering how to express complex queries using relational algebra not only sharpened my analytical thinking but also was very fun to learn!

-Additionally, the course emphasized the importance of clear and effective database visualization techniques, enabling better communication of database structures and relationships.
-This experience significantly enhanced my ability to design scalable and efficient relational databases grounded in sound theoretical principles.
+The course also placed strong emphasis on effective database visualization techniques, enhancing our ability to clearly communicate database structures and relationships.
+The primary theoretical focus was on schema creation and data visualization, which we reinforced through practical exercises.
+Although I implemented my [ECommerce](./SQL/ECommerce.sql) and [AutoRepairShop](./SQL/AutoRepairShop.sql) projects using SQL, they were primarily intended as conceptual sketches rather than fully functional databases.

 ### Chapter V: Working with Queries
+Now here we finally entered the SQL world - got to the good stuff!
+All classes were taught using MySQL, but I developed projects using PostgreSQL, which I'm most familiar and learned SQL with.

 ## Part Three: Data Analysis